Many Democrats said it was time for a Black woman to lead Virginia. But the party establishment is lining up behind Terry McAuliffe.

 Even Democrats who privately grumble at McAuliffe getting into the race credit him for that effort, and worry that his popularity is hard to counter as long as support for any other nominee is divided among multiple qualified alternatives.

-“With three candidates that are seeking to get the Black vote against a White previous governor who does well with Black voters and Black elected officials, it is a real challenge,” said one Democratic official who spoke on the condition of anonymity to discuss sensitive party matters.
+“With three candidates that are seeking to get the Black vote against a White previous governor who does well with Black voters and Black elected officials, it is a real challenge,” said a Democratic official who spoke on the condition of anonymity to discuss sensitive party matters.

 That official lamented that none of the three Black candidates was willing to unite behind a single challenger who might be able to face McAuliffe head-to-head.